GEOSS-UNISS/POSER/Examples/Readme.txt

-Preliminary examples of precompiled scenes in blender as educational tools
+Preliminary examples of POSER precompiled scenes in blender